frederic-perez/AmE-dictionary/data/dictionary.md

 __to that effect__
 __to that extent__ _adv_ :two: To the degree or extent that. _Syn_ in so far, insofar, to that degree, so far _To that extent the Black Death may have been the unrecognized beginning of modern man._
 __to-do list__
+__to-do__ _n_ :dart: :es: alboroto
 __toad bag__ _n_
-__toadstool__ _n_ The spore-bearing fruiting body of a fungus, typically in the form of a rounded cap on a stalk, especially one that is believed to be inedible or poisonous.
+__toadstool__ _n_ :two: The spore-bearing fruiting body of a fungus, typically in the form of a rounded cap on a stalk, especially one that is believed to be inedible or poisonous.
+Common name for an inedible or poisonous agaric (contrasting with the edible mushroom). :es: hongo venenoso
 __toady<sup>1</sup>__ _n_ One who flatters in the hope of gaining favors. _Syn_ sycophant
 __toady<sup>2</sup>__ _v_
 __toast > French toast__